aragon/hack/docs/os-3-ref.md

 6. Create a new vote via the Voting app to create the `TRANSFER_TOKENS_ROLE` permission `createPermission(votingAppAddress, vaultAppAddress, TRANSFER_TOKENS_ROLE, votingAppAddress)`
 7. If the vote passes, the Voting app then has access to all actions in the Vault protected by `TRANSFER_TOKENS_ROLE`, which in this case is just `transferTokens()`
 8. Fund transfers from the Vault can now be controlled via votes from the Voting app.
 Each time a user wishes to transfer funds, they can create a new vote via the Voting app to propose an execution of the Vault's `transferTokens()` action.
-If, and only if, the vote passes, will the `transferTokens()` action be executed.
+The `transferTokens()` action will be executed if and only if the vote passes.

 Note that the Voting app is also able to revoke or regrant the `TRANSFER_TOKENS_ROLE` permission as it is that permission's manager on `vaultAppAddress`.

 ### 4.3 Permission managers
-As we have seen, when a permission is created, a **Permission Manager** is set for that specific permission.
+As we have seen, when a permission is created a **Permission Manager** is set for that specific permission.
 The permission manager is able to grant or revoke permission instances for that permission.

-The Permission Manager can be changed with:
+The Permission Manager can be changed with this command:

 ```solidity
 acl.setPermissionManager(address newManager, address app, bytes32 role)